hunkaracar/hunkaracar/README.md

 ## About me

 I'm a software engineer student and I'm in the field of cyber security and intelligence.
-You can follow my work here I ocassionally blog and tweet about android.
-Also open sourced few android related stuff.
+You can follow my work here

 ## Things I am passionate about